Originally posted 9/16/18.

 The next day we did it all over again.

 If you were a youngster in this time period, life was truly special.
 I don’t take it for granted at all.
 I feel very blessed to have experienced those moments and will cherish them forever.

 I think that’s lost on kids today.
-Whereas technology might have accounted for 15-20% of our existence in the 90’s, I think it’s more like 80-90% for children growing up in this era of what I like to call “ready made fun.”
-I actually made that up just now.
-Lol.
+Whereas technology might have accounted for 15-20% of our existence in the ’90s, I think it’s more like 80-90% for children growing up in this era of what I like to call “ready-made fun.”

 More often than not, kids are turning to technology to appease their fun appetites, and I believe it’s dangerous and will only get worse.

 That’s not to say no one goes outside anymore, but it’s definitely becoming increasingly rarer.
 No pun intended.
 Rare (or Rareware) was the company responsible for making the early versions of Donkey Kong for the Super Nintendo.

 I said all that simply because having an Audioengine D1 as a Gaming rig makes me hearken back to simpler times when it wasn’t possible to use a headset to listen to music and the gaming environment.